Michael-Orange/Shelly_Collector_FP/replit.md

 ## Data Collection Strategy
 **Problem**: Shelly devices send frequent status updates, but we only want to log critical events and significant changes.

-**Solution**: Delta-based intelligent logging with dual thresholds
+**Solution**: Delta-based intelligent logging with dual thresholds + periodic sampling
 - **Activity threshold** (`POWER_THRESHOLD_W = 10W`): Determines OFF/ON state transitions
 - **Delta threshold** (`POWER_DELTA_MIN_W = 10W`): Filters writes during activity (ON→ON)
 - **Transition rules**:
   - **OFF→ON**: Force write (activity start)
-  - **ON→ON**: Write only if |Δpower| ≥ 10W AND new minute
+  - **ON→ON**: Write if |Δpower| ≥ 10W OR periodic sample minute
   - **ON→OFF**: Force write @ 0W (activity end)
   - **OFF→OFF**: No write
+- **Periodic sampling** (during ON state only):
+  - Channels 0 & 1: every 3 minutes (at :00, :03, :06, :09, etc.)
+  - Channel 2: every 20 minutes (at :00, :20, :40)
+  - Samples only written if no other write in that minute (anti-duplication)
 - Maximum one entry per minute per channel

-**Rationale**: This approach drastically reduces write volume (and Replit costs) while preserving all critical information: pump starts, stops, and significant power variations.
-Example: 0W→450W→449W→451W→0W logs only start (≈450W) and end (0W), not intermediate ±1W noise.
+**Rationale**: This approach drastically reduces write volume (and Replit costs) while preserving all critical information: pump starts, stops, significant power variations, AND regular baseline samples for trend analysis.
+Example: 0W→450W→449W→451W→0W logs start (≈450W) and end (0W), plus periodic samples if interval aligns.

 ## State Management
 **In-memory channel state tracking** using Python dictionaries: